shaneapowell/docker-zenphoto/README.md

 - the `zp-data` mounted volume must be RW by the `www-data` (UID:33) user within the container.
 The easiest solution is to set this folder to to `chmod 777`.
 This is not ideal though as it opens up the permissions to far.
 - Your mounted `albums` folder at `/var/www/html/albums` must be RW by the `www-data` user.
 Easiest thing to do is set the directory permissions to `a+rwx`.

-## I keep getting an error when I access the URL?
-- This is usually a database connection error.
-You can skip the setting of the various DB ENV vars in your docker compose.
-This should cause zen-photo to bring up the "setup" page.
-You can manually try and enter your DB credentials here and see if they work as expected.
-If you manage to get a connection, you can `shell` into your container and view the contents of the generated